L (Death Note): In film

-After deducing Kira's location in Seattle by purposely seeding the names of obscure criminals to "Kira", he assists police detective James Turner, the local head of the "Kira" investigation in Seattle.
-As the investigation progresses, L deduces that "Kira" needs a name and face to kill his victims and eventually suspects Light Turner, James' teenaged son, is connected to the murders.
-L obsessively tries to expose him and assigns a group of FBI agents to shadow him, along with other potential "Kira" suspects.
-As the film progresses, he demonstrates a darker, more aggressive, unstable and morally ambiguous side of his personality, which is intensified by the eventual deaths of the FBI agents (which is attributed to Kira) and Watari's sudden disappearance.

-L becomes emotionally unstable and attempts to attack Light in his home when he refuses to confess that he is "Kira".
-L begins his own manhunt for Light when Watari is seemingly murdered by "Kira", and James issues an arrest warrant for L, whom he sees as increasingly unstable.
-Light hoodwinks the authorities by manipulating a number of criminals to continue carrying out his activities through the Death Note, while inducing himself into a medical coma.
-This seemingly proves Light's innocence, and L is taken off the case.
-After deducing Light's girlfriend Mia Sutton's connection with the serial-murders, L finds a hidden page of the Death Note within her home and contemplates writing Light's name in it.
-Elsewhere, Light is visited by Ryuk, the Death Note's original owner, who comments on how interesting he finds humans.

-L's background and past is briefly explored in this adaptation.
-His childhood originates from a secluded and currently abandoned orphanage named the St. Martin's Orphanage.
-There, he was subjected to a series of tests and experiments as part of a clandestine government project to raise intellectually-gifted orphans into skilled black ops agents.
+Within the Orphanage, named St. Martin's Orphanage, he was subjected to a series of tests and experiments as part of a clandestine government project to raise intellectually-gifted orphans into skilled black ops agents.
 As a result, his mental psyche was severely affected, which explains his unusual quirks and his unstable, irrational behavior in the film's second half.
 After his training and the institute's subsequent shutdown, L gained a reputation as an expert international detective with the help of Watari, who kept his mental stability in check and acted as a handler.

 In other media

 In the light novel Another Note: The Los Angeles BB Murder Cases, L recruits FBI agent Naomi Misora to investigate a series of murders.
 While the story includes several phone discussions with him from Misora's perspective, he only appears in person at the end of the novel, when he goes by the name "Ryuzaki" - an alias he appropriates from the novel's serial murderer, Beyond Birthday, who masquerades as L under the alias "Rue Ryuzaki".
 The light novel also says that L won the aliases Eraldo Coil and Deneuve in a "detective war" with the real Coil and Deneuve.